Jflores427/Flashcards/README.md

 - [X] A user's answer may be counted as correct even when it is slightly different from the target answer
 - [X] A counter displays the user's current and longest streak of correct responses
 - [X] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

-The following **additional** features are implemented:

-* [X] The Flashcard cannot be flipped over until an answer is entered.

 ## Video Walkthrough